Medicine Overview of Asprin Tablet DT

 Asprin Tablet DT should be used with caution in patients with kidney disease.
 Dose adjustment of Asprin Tablet DT may be needed.
 Please consult your doctor.+more

-Use of Asprin Tablet DT is not advisable in case of severe kidney disease....
+Use of Asprin Tablet DT is not recommended in patients with severe kidney disease....

-Use of Asprin Tablet DT is not advisable in case of severe kidney disease.
+Use of Asprin Tablet DT is not recommended in patients with severe kidney disease.

-This medicine should be used with caution in patients with underlying liver disease.
-Please consult your doctor....
+Asprin Tablet DT should be used with caution in patients with liver disease.
+Dose adjustment of Asprin Tablet DT may be needed.
+Please consult your doctor.+more

 Severely interacts with other drugs like